Ontario green policy under attack

 Such barriers "are a major concern and are going to lead to higher costs for consumers and will slow deployment of green technology," said John Krenicki, vice-chairman of General Electric Co., one of the world's largest providers of energy equipment.

-The centrepiece of Ontario's energy plan is the subsidy plan that pays premium prices for power from wind, solar, small hydro and biomass.
+The centrepiece of Ontario's energy model is the subsidy plan that pays premium prices for power from wind, solar, small hydro and biomass.
 However, developers must procure a certain percentage of the required goods and services within the province.

 South Korea-based Samsung Electronics Co.
 Ltd. has signed a $7-billion deal with the province to build four factories for wind and solar equipment, and provide up to 2,500 megawatts of premium-priced power.